By Carla Olivo, USMC Spouse

 Many of those who commented on social media thanked us for posing the question but asked us not to whitewash the hardships while glorifying the benefits.

-As some pointed out, these kids have sacrificed so very much for our country and through no choice of their own.
-But, we all know, they are not perfect, and they can, in many ways, be hurt as well as improved by their experiences.
+As some pointed out, these kids have sacrificed so very much through no choice of their own.
+But, we all know, they are not perfect.
+They can, in many ways, be hurt as well as improved by their experiences.

 Military life can be incredibly hard, and our mil-kids often feel the effects of the separations and the relocations.
 “I’m not saying it was all terrible because we had some wonderful experiences too, but we were exhausted by the time my DH retired,” says one veteran military spouse.